Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 Events for Families

-• Swings and climbing structures for active play
+• Swings and climbing structures for active play.

-• Spring ride-ons for younger children
+• Spring ride-ons tailored for younger children.

-• Accessible play equipment, including a carousel
+• Accessible play equipment, including a carousel for all.

 Nearby Attractions and Activities